 Spend the next three days in total relaxation making sure to squeeze in a visit to the award winning hilltop spa for an indigenous treatment.
 Then it’s a short hop to the other side of the island to Gayana Eco Resort, home to the unique marine ecology research centre.
-Your ocean view villa rests on stilts over the azure Sulu Sea and we don’t think it comes much better than jumping off your private terrace to snorkel over thriving reefs.
-After days frolicking in the crystal waters or relaxing on the beach, satisfy those hunger pangs at Alu Alu, where you will have the chance to pick your very own living ‘catch of the day’ from one of the 14 glass fish tanks.Read more
+Your ocean view villa rests on stilts over the azure Sulu Sea and we don’t think it gets much better than jumping off your private terrace to snorkel over thriving reefs.
+After days frolicking in the crystal waters or relaxing on the beach, satisfy those hunger pangs at Alu Alu, where you will have the chance to pick your very own ‘catch of the day’ from one of the 14 glass fish tanks.Read more

 Head up river to the monkeys